Taxi Transfers to Cala d’Or – Getting from Palma de Mallorca Airport to Cala d’Or

 Once on the Ma-19 follow signs for Campos and Santanyí.
 After approximately 21km/13miles the motorway will come to an end at a large roundabout, keep right following the signs for Campos and Santanyí still taking Ma-19.

 After a further 9km/6miles on the Ma-19 you will come to the town of Campos.
-It is possible to take the Ma-19 virtually all the way to Cala d’Or but it quicker exiting the Ma-19 at Campos.
-Continue straight over the first roundabout heading towards Felanitx
+It is possible to take the Ma-19 virtually all the way to Cala d’Or but it is quicker exiting the Ma-19 at Campos.
+Continue straight over the first roundabout heading towards Felanitx.

 At the following roundabout, take the 3rd exit onto Carrer de la Rambla following the sign for Felanitx.
-After few hundred metres take the second exit on the roundabout straight over in the direction Felanitx now on the Ma-5120.
+After a few hundred metres take the 2nd exit on the roundabout straight over in the direction Felanitx now on the Ma-5120.

-Continue through the town for a few hundred metres more and take the third exit on the roundabout still heading towards Felanitx on the Ma-5120.
+Continue through the town for 300 metres more and take the 3rd exit on the roundabout still heading towards Felanitx on the Ma-5120.

 After approximately 10km/6miles you will come to the town of Felanitx.
 At the roundabout, take the second exit continuing straight onto Carrer de Campos following the sign to the Centre.

 Stay on this road for about 300 metres until you come to a crossroads junction, turn right following the sign for Cala d’Or, this will be the Ma-14.
 Follow the road for approximately half a km until the junction and turn a sharp left and immediately you will be at the next junction and will need to turn right, in each case following the sign for Cala d’Or.